CodeOOf/mirrorsync/README.md

 ## Features
 Currently the script has these features:
 * Many validation steps with detailed log to ensure stability and control
-* Able to syncronize multiple repositories on a single root folder
+* Ability to syncronize multiple repositories agains a single local path
 * Able to define multiple remotes in case of connection error
 * Mangage version exclusion at source to minimize local footprint
+* Define custom exclusion queries for each repository
 * Verifies diskspace before starting transfer
-* Specific update log
+* Specific update log for each run

 Protocols that script currently has support for is:
 * rsync
+* http/https

+The script uses a custom function called httpsync that scrapes a remote http/https website with the help of curl.
+The data is then compared with the local files and downloaded as needed, like the rsync function.

 ## Installation
-Required packets used with this script, ensure that these are availble before using the script:
+Required packets used with this script, ensure that these are available before using the script:
 * rsync
 * curl
-* wget
 Also read the [Disclaimer](#disclaimer).

 Installation can be done via the installation script or by using the